 - Driving under the influence of alcohol

-If You Had a Truck Accident, Call Our Florida Truck Accident Attorneys
+If You Are Recovering From a Truck Crash, Call Our Florida Truck Accident Lawyers Today – We Can Help

-The first thing you need to do after a truck collision is to take care of your physical health and well-being—seek medical treatment immediately.
+The first thing you must do after a truck collision is to take care of your physical health and well-being—seek medical treatment immediately.
 Once you have sought medical attention, consider calling us.
 Legal representation may lift a tremendous weight off your shoulders at a time when you could really use some relief.
-We know you will want to stay apprised of your case, and we will give you frequent updates.
+We know you will want to stay apprised of your case, so we will give you frequent updates.

-If you want to call us, no problem.
-When you hire our firm, you get your attorney’s phone number so you can call them any time you have a question.
-Make your first call today.
-Remember, the initial consultation is free, with no obligation.
-Call the Law Offices of Anidjar & Levine at 1-800-747-3733.
+If you want to call us, we’re ready to talk with you about your case.
+When you hire our firm to handle your Florida truck accident claim or lawsuit, you will get your attorney’s phone number so you can call them any time you have a question.
+Call the Law Offices of Anidjar & Levine today for a free consultation.